-Looking for a list of African proverbs for wisdom and guidance in life, look no further as you have landed in the right place and you won’t be disappointed.
+Looking for a list of African proverbs & African quotes for wisdom and guidance in life from Africa, look no further as you have landed in the right place and you won’t be disappointed.

-This post contains a compressive collection of 600 African proverbs, African proverbs about life and African sayings on life and wisdom from all 54 African countries In Africa.
+This post contains a collection of 128 African proverbs and quotes on Africa about life and wisdom from all 54 African countries and then some.

-Proverbs have been used for generations by elders in different cultures all over the world to pass wisdom from one generation to another.
+Proverbs in Africa have been used for generations by elders in different cultures all over the world to pass wisdom from one generation to another.

 Why These African Proverbs?

 Well, these indigenous African proverbs you are about to read will impart new wisdom in the life you might have been missing to help you live purposefully.